mohamedh2000/GoogleSpreadsheet/README.md

 4-cd into the directory

-5- type into terminal: java -jar (jar file name).jar -in (textfilename).txt -provider(or other modes refer to BeyondGood class)
+5- type into terminal: java -jar (jar file name).jar -in (textfilename).txt -provider(Most up to date and with all features.
+Can use other prior modes and save and                                                                                        open mode by checking BeyondGoodclass.)
 6 - Enjoy!

 Functions Supported: LessThan, Left, Product, Sum

+To save and Open files look at SaveFileClass in view and BeyondGood --edit arg.
+To look at updated Features and such look at Provider directory.